jbmlaird/goscraper/README.md

 * Hangs forever on this channels version.
 Due to receiving channels blocking forever until the message is processed
     * going to have to think about how to handle this
+    * something needs to process the unbuffered channel in order to unblock.
+Could have something which just continuously collects the error messages
 * Didn't know Go a month ago :'(